Ticker League

 • Knowing the average is essential for tracking performance, planning sells, and reporting taxes.

-How to calculate the average price
+How to calculate your stock average

 Worked example